Skip to content

 We dined in a beautiful courtyard lined with fountains and bundles of wine grapes at the sumptuous Le Relais de Saint Ser Puyloubier.

 Here local wine was paired with homemade dishes crafted from local Provençal ingredients.
-Imagine roast chicken done in a prawn bisque and topped with mini crepes and peas, followed by a decadent apricot tart smothered in wild fruit coulis and homemade whipped cream.
+Imagine roast chicken served in a prawn bisque and topped with mini crepes and peas, followed by a decadent apricot tart smothered in wild fruit coulis and homemade whipped cream.

 And I didn’t even feel bad.
-By the end we’d biked 31 beautiful miles, enough to let me have my cake and eat it, too.
+By the end, we’d biked 31 beautiful miles, enough to let me have my cake and eat it, too.

 Back at our guesthouse, L’Epicerie, we cozied up in the in-room Jacuzzi and toasted with glasses of bubbly to an epic road trip.